Vegan Carrot Cake

 *Make sure your baking powder is fresh in order for the cake to rise (since there aren't eggs in the recipe).
 If your baking powder has been in the back of your pantry for too long it may be less effective.

 **Soak your cashew and macadamia nuts for at least 3 to 4 hours, preferably overnight, then drain and rinse before using.
 I recommend using a very high speed blender (vitamix, blendtec, or similar).
-For a more traditional frosting, use the frosting in this recipe using vegan butter and vegan cream cheese (such as Kite Hill).
+For a more traditional frosting, make this vegan frosting recipe with vegan butter and vegan cream cheese.

 Leave a comment: